 Aside from the amazing staff though, my labor and delivery experience was still nothing like I thought it would be.
 Thanks to Hollywood and those traumatizing birth videos they force you to watch in health class, we all picture childbirth as this horrific bloody scene filled with frantic hospital staff and a screaming mother wailing in pain.

 Of all the tips for labor and delivery that I can offer, this is by the far the most crucial.
-It’s not that bad.
+My birth was nothing like this.

 I’ll be the first to tell you, giving birth, at least in my experience was actually silent.
 It was the last thing I expected.
 When it came time to push, I was so focused on bearing down and getting the baby out, I don’t think I could have screamed even if I wanted to.

-Thanks to the epidural, I didn’t feel an ounce of pain.
+Thanks to the epidural, I didn’t feel much pain.
 I will say, every woman is different, this was my experience, if you had a different labor and delivery from mine, I would love to hear about it.

 I am in no way discounting anyone’s childbirth experience and I am not in any way falsifying the experience of labor and delivery.
 Please be kind and keep in mind this is told from my perspective:)